m1-llie/m1-llie.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

-In my free time, I'm into table tennis, running, science fictions, fantasy novels, and livehouse band performance.
+In my free time, I'm into table tennis, running, science fictions, and livehouse band performance.

 <span style="color:#8b0000;word-break: break-all;">I am applying to Ph.D. programs for 2025 Fall, with a focus on Security / SE.
 I would appreciate any information you can [provide](https://forms.gle/AePyPfaubzpnghCS6)!</span>